blockloop/remote-tsdb/README.md

 `remote-tsdb`.
 You can also write directly to the TSDB even while Prometheus is connected to it.

+To see an example, see the [docker-compose.yml](docker-compose.yml) file.

 See [the Prometheus docs](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations) for more details